ryan-l-robinson/theology.ryanrobinson.ca/README.md

 ## TODO

 - Static pages About and Tools: fix images
-- Posts overall list: add pagination to view posts in blocks of 20 or so at a time instead of all at once.
+- Posts overall list: add pagination to view posts in blocks of 20 or so at a time instead of all at once, show tags.
 - Posts page: add a general posts page at /posts so that the URL is consistent, even if the page is the same as home.
 - Individual post display: show the description at the top, in a separately styled box, as a brief overview.
 - Posts by year: add a page for each year, filtering to that year.